chrisseaton/rhizome/doc/graphviz.md

 The JVM ecosystem has the [Ideal Graph Visualizer](igv), a graphical user interface desktop application for achieving the same goal.
-Ideal is the name of the intermediate representation used by the server compiler (also called 'C2', the one you get with the `--server` flag) in the HotSpot JVM, but it can now be used with other graphical compilers such as Graal.
+Ideal is the name of the intermediate representation used by the server compiler (also called 'C2', the one you get with the `-server` flag) in the HotSpot JVM, but it can now be used with other graphical compilers such as Graal.

 [igv]: http://ssw.jku.at/Research/Papers/Wuerthinger07Master/Wuerthinger07Master.pdf